EDS245 Human Rights and Development

 Students enrolled in one of Noragric's study programmes.

 Human rights has become increasingly important as a normative-based approach to development theory, policy and practice.
 By the addition of economic and social rights to civil and political rights, human rights laws make development central to the realization of virtually all human rights.
-The class will consider the history of human rights, the major human rights instruments, and a selection of recognized human rights including: to food, to water, to health, to work, to gender equality, potentially to the environment and climate change.
-In this last section, we will consider if the right to landscape might add an important dimension to environmental rights.
-We address if extreme poverty is a violation of human rights.
-States¿ practices will be examined in light of how they respect, protect and fulfill their obligations under the range of human rights principles and laws.
+This course considers the range of economic, social and cultural rights in light of how, if implemented, it can augment or alter paths to social and economic development and equality.
+The class will consider the history of human rights and a selection of recognized human rights including: the right to food, to water, to health,to work, to a clean environment, and to gender equality, We consider if extreme poverty is a violation of human rights.
+States (and other international institutions) practices will be examined in light of how they respect, protect and fulfil their obligations under the range of human rights principles and laws.
 With the tremendous growth of international business, investment agreements and trade, the class will consider the possibilities and effects existing human rights law might have upon international business practices.
 Throughout the course critiques of human rights approaches will be covered, especially those which focus on their western biases, their ineffectiveness, or their costs.
 The aim is to support students in their understanding of human rights law, its uses, its limits and how it can be used to meet the goals and objectives of development.

-The course employs a problem-oriented approach to human rights, its importance for development and its uses to limit state abuses of power.
+The course employs a problem-oriented approach to development policy.
 Learning builds on active participation and interaction between course participants and teachers to enable sharing of diverse experiences and academic insights.
-Major learning methods are (i) lectures, (ii) assisted information search and management, (iii) self-directed work and individual writing, as well as planning and design in different scales to illustrate and discuss relevant landscape development, (iv) group work, (v) Seminar, workshops, studio with presentations and discussion.
+Major learning methods are (i) lectures, (ii) assisted information search and management, (iii) self-directed work and individual writing, (iv) group work, (v) presentations and discussion in class.

 Failing to Protect: The UN and the Politicisation of Human Rights by Rosa Freedman.
 London, Hurst, 2014,

 Articles including: Alston, Philip, Ships Passing in the Night: The Current State of the Human Rights and Development Debate seen through the Lens of the Millennium Development Goals in Human Rights Quarterly, Volume 27 (3) 2005.
 Pogge, Thomas.
 Severe Poverty as a Human Rights Violation in Freedom from Poverty as a Human Right: Who Owes What to the Very Poor?
 Oxford University Press, 2007.
 Pp. 11-53.
 Pogge, T.W.
 2002.
-World poverty and human rights:cosmopolitan responsibilities and reforms.
-Polity Press Cambridge; UK and Blackwell Publishers INC, Malden, MA, USA.
-Engendering socio-economic rights by Sandra Fredman in Women's Human Rights: CEDAW in International, Regional and National Law edited by Anne Hellum and Henriette Sinding Aasen, Cambridge University Press, 2013, and Eide, Asbjørn ¿Economic, Social and Cultural rights as Human Rights¿ in Economic, Social and Cultural Rights: A Textbook, second revised edition edited by Asbjørn Eide, Catarina Krause and Allan Rosas.
-The Hague: Martinus Nijhoff, 2001.
-Delgado Wise, Raúl, Humberto Márquez Covarrubias, and Ruben Puentes.
-"Reframing the debate on migration, development and human rights."
-Population, space and place 19.4 (2013): 430-443.
-Kerri Woods Chapter 9 Environmental Human Rights? in Human Rights, 2014.
-Palgrave Macmillan.
+World poverty and human rights:cosmopolitan responsibilities and reforms. polity Press Cambridge; UK and Blackwell Publishers INC, Malden, MA, USA.
+Engendering socio-economic rights by Sandra Fredman in Women's Human Rights: CEDAW in International, Regional and National Law edited by Anne Hellum and Henriette Sinding Aasen, Cambridge University Press, 2013.
+Women¿s Rights are human rights ¿ Chapter 6 in The Political Sociology of Human Rights (Chapter 6) by Kate Nash.
+2015.
+Cambridge: Cambridge University Press

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)